andrew/ultimate-awesome/README.md

 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-hledger](https://github.com/edkedk99/awesome-hledger) - Guides and Tools for hledger.
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
-- [awesome-graph-universe](https://github.com/graphgeeks-lab/awesome-graph-universe) - A curated list of resources for graph-related topics, including graph databases, analytics and science.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-apm](https://github.com/knight-zxw/awesome-apm) - 客户端(Android/iOS) APM相关博客收藏.